spencertipping/ni/doc/ni_by_example_2.md

 When `ni HS...` is called, `ni` packages itself as a `.jar` to the configured Hadoop server, which includes all the instructions for Hadoop to run `ni`.

 Remember that when `ni` uploads itself, it uploads the self-modified version of itself including all data closures.
 If these closures are too large, the Hadoop server will refuse the job.

+####`HS[mapper] [combiner] [reducer]`: Hadoop Streaming MapReduce Job

+`HS` creates a hadoop streaming job with a given mapper, combiner, and reducer (specified as `ni` operators).
+Any `ni` snippet can be used for the mapper, combiner, and reducer.

+Two shorthands for common Hadoop Streaming jobs exist:

+* `_` skips the mapper/reducer/combiner.
+* `:` applies the trivial operation (i.e. redirect STDIN to STDOUT) for the mapper/reducer/combiner.

+A useful Hadoop Streaming job that repartitions your data, for example, to be used in an HDFS join is the following:

+`$ ni ...
+HS:_:`

+It has a trivial map step, no combiner, and a trivial reducer; it looks like nothing is being done, but due to the shuffle in the MapReduce

+If the reducer step is skipped with `_`, the output may not be sorted, as one might expect from a Hadoop operation.
+Use `:` for the reducer to ensure that output is sorted correctly.

+####Developing Hadoop Streaming Jobs

+In fact, `HS` is actually a combination of two operations, `H` and `S`. `H` initiates a Hadoop Job, and `S` indicates that the job is a streaming job.

+outputs the name of the directory where the output has been placed.

+`ni` handles the creation of input and output paths for Hadoop, and the output of a Hadoop Streaming job is a path to the data where your data is stored.

+Since the output of the Hadoop Streaming job is a directory, the To read data from the output of a Hadoop Streaming job

+You can convert a hadoop streaming job to a `ni` job without Hadoop streaming via the following identity:

+`$ ni ...
+HS[mapper][combiner][reducer]` = `$ ni ... mapper (g combiner) g reducer`

+This allows you to iterate fast, within the command line.

+**Exercise**: Write a `ni` spell that counts the number of instances of each word in the `ni` source using Hadoop Streaming job.
+All of the tools needed for it (except the Hadoop cluster) are included in the first two chapters of this tutorial.
+Once you have it working, see how concise you can make your program.

 ####HDFS I/O